GrinonBarrett/Taksidos/Core Rules/Creatures/Creatures of Undeath/Animate Skeleton.md

 **Run Speed**: It may run up to 5 yards per move.

-**Climb speed**: You may swim up to 1 yard per move, presuming it is reasonable terrain to do so.
+**Climb speed**: It may swim up to 1 yard per move, presuming it is reasonable terrain to do so.

-**Swim speed**: You may swim up to 1 yard per move, presuming the water isn’t too rough.
+**Swim speed**: It may swim up to 1 yard per move, presuming the water isn’t too rough.

 **Unarmed Attacks**;